JPM2002/JPM2002/README.md

 ---

-Will have to update more links that are helpful. fr fr if you are reading this thanks for stalking me. fr stop -->
+Will have to update more links that are helpful. fr fr if you are reading this thanks for stalking me. fr stop. we'll new semester, new mistakes -->